fused-effects/fused-effects/docs/reinterpreting_effects.md

       , Alternative
       )

-instance (MonadIO m, Algebra sig m) => Algebra (Http :+: sig) (HttpC m) where eff (L (SendRequest req k)) = liftIO (HTTP.getGlobalManager >>= HTTP.httpLbs req) >>= k eff (R other) = HttpC (eff (handleCoercible other))
+instance (MonadIO m, Algebra sig m) => Algebra (Http :+: sig) (HttpClient m) where eff (L (SendRequest req k)) = liftIO (HTTP.getGlobalManager >>= HTTP.httpLbs req) >>= k eff (R other) = HttpClient (eff (handleCoercible other))
 ```

-Note for the above code snippets how the `CatFactsApiC` carrier delegates fetching JSON to any other effect that supports retrieving JSON given an HTTP request specification.
+Note for the above code snippets how the `CatFactsApi` carrier delegates fetching JSON to any other effect that supports retrieving JSON given an HTTP request specification.

-Note as well that `CatFactsApiC` itself doesn't know how to perform an HTTP request.
+Note as well that `CatFactsApi` itself doesn't know how to perform an HTTP request.
 It delegates the request itself to a handler that implements the `Algebra` class for `(Http :+: sig)`.

 Putting it all together for the actual production use case: